-ADAT Optical A / B
+ADAT optical A / B

-The ADAT optical clock source settings (ADAT Optical A and ADAT Optical B) refer to the clock provided by the 828mk3's two optical inputs, when either one is connected to another optical device.
+The ADAT optical clock source settings (ADAT Optical A and ADAT Optical B) refer to the clock provided by the 896mk3's two optical inputs, when either one is connected to another optical device.
 These two settings only appear in the Clock Source menu when their corresponding optical bank input is enabled and set to the ADAT Optical format, as explained in "Optical input/output" on page 39.

-This setting can be used to resolve the 828mk3 directly to the optical input connection.
+This setting can be used to resolve the 896mk3 directly to the optical input connection.
 Most of the time, you can set up a better operating scenario that uses one of the other synchronization options.
-However, there may be occasions when you have an optical device that has no way of synchronizing digitally to the 828mk3 or an external synchronizer.
-In this case, the ADAT Optical clock source setting lets you slave the 828mk3 to the device itself via its digital input to the 828mk3.
+However, there may be occasions when you have an optical device that has no way of synchronizing digitally to the 896mk3 or an external synchronizer.
+In this case, the ADAT Optical clock source setting lets you slave the 896mk3 to the device itself via its digital input to the 896mk3.

-This setting is also useful if you just need to make a simple, click-free digital transfer between the 828mk3 and another device - where a time code reference and shared transport control are not needed - without having to set up an elaborate synchronization scenario.
+This setting is also useful if you just need to make a simple, click-free digital transfer between the 896mk3 and another device - where a time code reference and shared transport control are not needed - without having to set up an elaborate synchronization scenario.

-For further details, see "Choosing a clock source for optical connections" on page 20.
+For further details about this setting, see "Syncing optical devices" on page 25.

-TOSLink A / B
+TOSLINK A / B

-The TOSLink clock source settings (TOSLink A and TOSLink B) refer to the clock provided by the 828mk3's two optical inputs, when either one is connected to another optical device.
-These two settings only appear in the Clock Source menu with their corresponding optical bank input is enabled and set to the TOSLink format, as explained in "Optical input/output" on page 39.
+The TOSLINK clock source settings (TOSLINK A and TOSLINK B) refer to the clock provided by the 896mk3's two optical inputs, when either one is connected to another optical device.
+These two settings only appear in the Clock Source menu with their corresponding optical bank input is enabled and set to the TOSLINK format, as explained in "Optical input/output" on page 39.

-The TOSLink clock source setting refers to the clock provided an optical S/PDIF device connected to the 828mk3's optical input.
-This setting can be used to slave the 828mk3 directly to the optical input connection.
+The TOSLINK clock source setting refers to the clock provided an optical S/PDIF device connected to the 896mk3's optical input.
+This setting can be used to slave the 896mk3 directly to the optical input connection.
 Most of the time, you can set up a better operating scenario that uses one of the other synchronization options.
-However, there may be occasions when you have an TOSLink-compatible device that has no way of synchronizing digitally to the 828mk3 or an external synchronizer such as the Digital Timepiece.
-In this case, the TOSLink clock source setting lets you slave the 828mk3 to the other device via the 828mk3's optical input.
+However, there may be occasions when you have an TOSLINKcompatible device that has no way of synchronizing digitally to the 896mk3 or an external synchronizer such as the Digital Timepiece.
+In this case, the TOSLINK clock source setting lets you slave the 896mk3 to the other device via the 896mk3's optical input.

-This setting is also useful if you just need to make a simple, click-free digital transfer between the 828mk3 and another device - where a time code reference and shared transport control are not needed - without having to set up an elaborate synchronization scenario.
+This setting is also useful if you just need to make a simple, click-free digital transfer between the 896mk3 and another device - where a time code reference and shared transport control are not needed - without having to set up an elaborate synchronization scenario.

-For further details, see "Choosing a clock source for optical connections" on page 20.
+For further details, see "Syncing optical devices" on page 25.